International Student Enrollment

 Traveling Outside of the United States

-A travel signature is required if you will be traveling outside of the U.S. The signature is provided by the International Student Affairs staff on the second page of your original I-20 or the first page of your DS-2019.
+A travel signature is required if you will be traveling outside of the U.S. The signature is provided by the International Student Enrollment staff on the second page of your original I-20 or the first page of your DS-2019.
 The signature confirms that you are maintaining your F-1 or J-1 status and will be checked by an immigration official when you re-enter the U.S. after traveling abroad.

 Your I-20 or DS-2019 can be signed if you are eligible and intend to continue your studies at Hofstra, or are on authorized optional practical training after completion of your coursework or studies.
 It cannot be endorsed if you have completed your program, but have not yet obtained optional practical training employment authorization.